|Scientific Name||Conyza canadensis|

 - Prefers full sun, grows typically anywhere

-- Horseweed was used by Europeans and Native Americans as a remedy for diarrhea and dysentery as well as to stop bleeding.
+- Europeans and Native Americans used as a remedy for dysentary

-- The oil of the plant was used with cinnamon oil to stop the bleeding in the digestive tract.
+- Mixed with cinnamon oil to stop bleeding in the digestive tract

-- The flowering tops are used as a tea for fevers, cough and sore throat.
+- Used in a tea for fevers, cough and sore throat.